Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 Calculate ROAS in Windsor.ai

-Return on Ad Spend (ROAS) is the quantity of revenue which business gets after spending a specific budget on ad campaigns.
+Return on Ad Spend (ROAS) is the quantity of revenue that a business gets after spending a specific budget on ad campaigns.

-It is one of the most commonly and heavily regarded PPC metric as it gives a high-level overview of paid ad campaigns.
+It is one of the most commonly and heavily regarded PPC metrics as it gives a high-level overview of paid ad campaigns.

 The more return you get on your ads, the more successful will be your ad campaigns.

-To understand it better, suppose your e-commerce business generate a revenue of $10,000 after spending a budget of $2000 then your return on ad spend will be 500%.
+To understand it better, suppose your e-commerce business generates revenue of $10,000 after spending a budget of $2000 then your return on ad spend will be 500%.

 13 – Bounce Rate